OutSystems/docs-product/src/develop/ui/accessibility/intro.md

 Use ARIA when you need to handle dynamic content or complex page structures.
 For example, you may have several sections on a page, and setting a **role=main** tells the screen readers where the main content is.
 If you have a block that takes some time to load, inform the screen readers by setting **aria-busy=true**.
 A button that opens a popup window can warn users by **aria-haspopup=true**.

 Adding ARIA attributes and roles requires familiarity with the concepts of ARIA and how ARIA works with HTML.
-An important thing to keep in mind is that **you should not use ARIA to override the meaning that the HTML tags and the pages produced by the OutSystems UI provide by default**.
+An important thing to keep in mind is that **you shouldn't use ARIA to override the meaning that the HTML tags and the pages produced by the OutSystems UI provide by default**.
 Inspect the pages before deciding to add an ARIA role or attribute.
 OutSystems UI adds some ARIA attributes by default, for example in actions that handle menu visibility.

 When developing OutSystems apps, add ARIA roles, states, and properties by editing the **Attribute** property of the widgets.
 There are also some actions that handle specific ARIA properties, such as **SetAriaHidden** or **SetAccessibilityRole**.